Phoenix Sky Harbor International Airport: Historical airline service

 America West filed for Chapter 11 bankruptcy protection in 1991 and sold its larger aircraft and Japanese route authority, but continued growing its domestic operations from Terminal 4 in cooperation with Continental Airlines.
-Although AWA enjoyed further growth at Phoenix during the 1990s the aftermath of the September 11, 2001 attacks strained its financial position.
+Although AWA enjoyed further growth at Phoenix during the 1990s the aftermath of the September 11 attacks strained its financial position.
 AWA ended its relationship with Continental and merged with US Airways in 2005.
 US Airways moved its headquarters to the AWA campus in Tempe and retained many AWA managers to run the merged company.
 US Airways was then merged into American Airlines in 2015 which continues to build upon the largest hub operation at Phoenix Sky Harbor.

 Sky Harbor landed its first transatlantic flights in 1996 when British Airways inaugurated nonstop service to London.
 The flight was first operated with a Douglas DC-10 aircraft but soon upgraded to a Boeing 747-400.

+In May 2025, Starlux Airlines announced they would launch service in 2026 to Taipei, Taiwan, on an Airbus A350 aircraft, marking the first time an airline announced non stop service to Asia from the airport.
+On 25 July 2025 China Airlines announced that it will start nonstop flights to Taipei, starting on December of that year.